iPad Care and Safety

 - As a reminder, the hotspot connection is to be used only for remote learning activities.
 Any unauthorized use is strictly prohibited.

-The iPad or Apps Fixes page has how-tos and guidance for fixing some of the most common iPad issues.
+The Device or Apps Fixes page has how-tos and guidance for fixing some of the most common iPad or device issues.

 See the full list of apps that have been added to the iPads.

 You will not be able to access the app store or download any additional apps.
 If there is an app you need, talk to your teacher or principal.